hashicorp/terraform-provider-awscc/contributing/FAQ.md

 ### What is your release schedule?

-We release weekly on Thursday rolling up the preceding weeks CloudFormation additions/enhancements.
+We release weekly on Thursday rolling up the preceding week's CloudFormation additions/enhancements.
 For this reason there may be a delay of up to a week before a feature available in AWS can be usable in the provider.
 We do plan to narrow this gap as the provider reaches GA status.

 ### Cloudformation doesn’t support the service or resource I want to use, how do I request coverage?